graphhopper/directions-api/route-optimization.md

 your drivers spend on the road, i.e. transport time.
 In contrary to `transport_time`, `completion_time` also takes waiting times at customer sites into account.
 The `completion_time` of a route is defined as the time from starting to ending the route, i.e. the route's transport time, the sum of waiting times plus the sum of activity durations.
-Note, that choosing `transport_time` or `completion_time` only makes a difference if you specified time windows for your services/shipments since only in scenarios with time windows waiting times can occur.
+Note that choosing `transport_time` or `completion_time` only makes a difference if you specified time windows for your services/shipments since only in scenarios with time windows waiting times can occur.
 By default, the algorithm minimizes `transport_time` thus it corresponds to:

 ```json